vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 someone else, speak up.

-For all of the above, if you are the person that has been placed responsible for someone else's comfort, my only advise is to speak up for yourself, and make conscious decisions to step away from people and/or communities that are toxic in this way.
+For all of the above, if you are the person that has been placed responsible for someone else's comfort, my only advice is to speak up for yourself, and make conscious decisions to step away from people and/or communities that are toxic in this way.
 Take one step away, and one step closer to other people and communities that will not treat you this way.